Please help us help you!

 - When required by a court of law, and

-- With other families and schools - but this is limited to general techniques, resources, and information other clients have found useful.
+- With other families and schools - but this is limited to general techniques, resources, and information that other clients or families have found useful.
 Stories and anecdotes can be powerful to help change attitudes and also help other families feel less isolated.
-We limit the use of such information sharing to situations in which it is reasonable to assume that information is pertinent, unlikely to be found independently, and unlikely to be linked to a specific individual.
+We limit the use of such information sharing to situations in which it is reasonable to assume that the information is pertinent, unlikely to be found independently, and very unlikely to be linked to a specific individual.
 If in doubt, we do not share.

 Photos and videos are frequently used as part of therapy.
-These files are treated as confidential and are not shared unless the client or parents/guardians sign a release form.
+These files are treated as confidential and are not shared unless the client or parents/guardians give explicit permission.

 Media on this website is protected and and all rights are reserved.
-It should not be copied, altered, re-used, or downloaded without express written permission from Inclusive Communication Ltd. Unless of course the photo is of you, in which case, by all means please save a copy for yourself if you don't already have one.
+It should not be copied, altered, re-used, or downloaded without express written permission from Inclusive Communication Ltd. Unless of course the photo is of you or your immediate family, in which case, by all means please save a copy for yourself if you don't already have one.

 If anyone recognises themselves in a photo and wishes it to be removed from this site, they are welcome to contact us to request us to do so.
 Thank you to the many families who have kindly given permission for Shannon Hennig and/or Inclusive Communication to share photos of themselves or their children.